renanthera/simc-wiki/Mages.md

 # Cast Fireball on any target that will make it crit.
 ```

+The expression `searing_touch.active` functions in the same way.
+Time until Searing Touch becomes active is represented by `searing_touch.remains`.

 ### Brain Freeze

 `brain_freeze_active` expression helps distinguish between normal and Brain Freeze empowered Flurry casts.
-This expression evaluates to 1 (`true`) if the last Flurry was cast with Brain Freeze, otherwise it evalutes to 0 (`false`).
+This expression evaluates to 1 (`true`) if the last Flurry was cast with Brain Freeze, otherwise, it evaluates to 0 (`false`).

 ## Mage options

-### Firestarter
+### Firestarter and Searing Touch

-Firestarter's value hugely depends on a raid composition.
-In a single actor simulations, it is usually overvalued.

-`firestater_time` can be used to combat this.
-It turns off the standard Firestarter behavior and gives Fireball and Pyroblast 100% crit chance for the specified time after combat starts.
+By default, the health of enemies decreases uniformly from 100% to 0%.
+However, in a raid setting, the raid DPS is not constant and the health doesn't decrease uniformly.
+This has an effect on the duration of the Firestarter and Searing Touch phases.

+`mage.firestarter_duration_multiplier` and `mage.searing_touch_duration_multiplier` (1.0 default) can be used to change the duration of those phases to better match the given fight.

 Note that with this option, Firestarter won't have any effect on enemies that join the fight later (for example `adds` raid event).